 To add a new workflow step select the "Add new step" button at the bottom of the page.
 You can also add a step in between others by clicking the small plus symbol.

 You can create a name and description for the step by filling in the prompts.
 We recommend providing as much information as possible in your description to help your stakeholders understand what needs to be done at this step.

 You can enable AI Assist or make the step 'read-only' by switching the appropriate toggles to green.
 Enabling 'read-only' means that the content cannot be edited whilst at that step.

 Tip: If you delete a workflow step, any items currently sat on that step will be reverted to 'Draft' or the first step in the workflow.

 Create, move, rename and delete folders

 Folders form the structure of your sitemap and contain items within your project.

 Create a folder

 When you create a new project, you'll see a folder with the same name in the sidebar.
-This represents the top level of your hierarchy.

 Click or hover on the project folder, and then click the 'Create folder' button.